Efficient Fair Division with Minimal Sharing: Preliminaries.

-For the third claim, consider the equal-split allocation $\mathbf{z}$ ($z_{i,o}=\frac{1}{n}$ for all $i,o$) and construct a fractionally Pareto-optimal dominating allocation $\mathbf{z^*}$ by Lemma~\ref{lem:po-n-1}.
-Pareto-improvements preserve proportionality, and thus $\mathbf{z^*}$ is proportional, fPO, and has at most $n-1$ {sharings}. \end{proof}
+For the first claim, consider the equal-split allocation $\mathbf{z}$ ($z_{i,o}=\frac{1}{n}$ for all $i,o$) and construct a fractionally Pareto-optimal dominating allocation $\mathbf{z^*}$ by Lemma~\ref{lem:po-n-1}.
+Pareto-improvements preserve proportionality, and thus $\mathbf{z^*}$ is proportional, fPO, and has at most $n-1$ {sharings}.

-\begin{open} (a) Nothing is known about polynomial computability of fPO+EF allocations for a mixture of goods and bads, as well as about a polynomial algorithm for bads when neither $n$ nor $m$ is fixed. (b) The requirement of the Fisher market equilibrium is stronger than the requirements of envy-freeness and fractional-Pareto-optimality.
-Can we find an EF+fPO allocation using simpler and/or faster algorithms? \end{open}
+Algorithms for computing Fisher market equilibria are known for pure goods with run time $O((n+m)^4\log(n+m))$ \citep{orlin2010improved} and for a mixture with run time $O\big(m^{n+2}\big)$ for fixed $n$ and $O\big(n^{m+2}\big)$ for fixed $m$ \citep{garg2020computing}.
+Application of Lemma~\ref{lem:po-n-1} to the computed CEEI yields the remaining claims. \end{proof}